 It was Oprah who used a powerful platform like the Golden Globes to directly call both men and women to action, employing them to shape the future political landscape.
 It was Oprah’s speech on such a big stage, particularly a forum that is broadcast to millions, that was a particularly effective method of exposure.
 Oprah used her words and the Golden Globes to further promote awareness and campaign for the #MeToo movement.

-The #MeToo movement is ground-breaking and continues to upend the public conversation about women’s issues around the world, and elevated the global consciousness surrounding the obstacles women encounter in their daily lives, both personally and professionally.
+The #MeToo movement is ground-breaking and continues to upend the public conversation about women’s issues around the world, and elevates the global consciousness surrounding the obstacles women encounter in their daily lives, both personally and professionally.
 Undeniably, contemporary media has played, and will continue to play, a pivotal role in the growth and success of social movements.

-I am glad to live in a society where serious issues are brought into the light where perpetrators of negative behaviour and ignorance can’t hide and aren’t tolerated.
+I am glad to live in a society where serious issues are brought into the light and where perpetrators of negative behaviour and ignorance can’t hide and aren’t tolerated.
 Social movements give a voice to those who previously had no voice and empower people to create a better society.